 In our family we have a phrase that we use to describe when a person is surprised, we call it a “Spielberg moment.”
 Think back to movies like Poltergeist, or Close Encounters, where the characters in the movie would stare with their mouths hanging open at something that was surprising, shocking, or horrifying.
 This is what I mean by Spielberg moment.
 The other day while teaching her third graders, my wife gave the kids a Spielberg moment when she used the word ‘amalgamation,’ in a sentence.
 Every mouth hung wide open until she quickly substituted the word ‘mish-mash,’ instead.

 I feel like I have a Spielberg moment every week these days, with new technology and unbelievable news breaking so frequently.
-One of those times came to me when I first started designing printed circuit boards and was asked to create a new PCB footprint.
+One of those times came to me when I first started designing printed boards and was asked to create a new PCB footprint.
 Since I hadn’t done this before, I didn’t know where to look for the information that I needed or how to go about creating the part.
 With my mouth hanging wide open, I’m sure I could have been cast perfectly for any of those mouth-hanging moments.

-Industry Standards for Calculating PCB Design Pad Sizes
+Industry Standards for Calculating PCB Pad Sizes

-There are many resources out there that provide information on PCB footprints.
-You will be able to find footprint specifications from the part vendors for their components, and there are also standards offered by different groups within the printed circuit board industry.
+There are many resources out there that provide information on PCB fabrication.
+You will be able to find footprint specifications from the part vendors for their components, and there are also standards offered by different groups within the printed board industry.
 The IPC organization is one such group and it has many standards and other forms of data that will give you a wealth of knowledge.
 PCB manufacturers themselves often offer their recommended footprint specifications on their websites.

 You can find component footprint calculators online

-Library Part Vendors and Calculators
+Part Vendors and Calculators

 Many years ago PCB designers had to create their footprints using information from data sheets along with general pad and land size formulas.
-This was error prone and not always consistent with current data for all PCB manufacturers.
+This was error prone and not always consistent with current data for all PCB fabrication and manufacturers.
 Fortunately, there is more error-free and productive options available to you these days.

 One such option would be to register with a company that specializes in creating footprints for the specific CAD tools that you use.
 They have many years of experience doing this kind of work and can be very cost-effective in saving you the time needed for footprint research and development.
 Another option is to use a land pattern calculator.
 You can find these online and they will help you to create land patterns and footprints according to the latest available standards.